mlekhi/housing/public/content/student-dense-areas.md

 ## Masonville
 ### Proximity to Campus
 As you might imagine, the region of Masonville is loosely centered around Masonville Mall.
 It is located directly north of campus, and students enjoy various bus options that help them get to class.
-In terms of getting to class, while some students are happy to talk 35+ minutes, the preferable alternative is taking one of the three available busses:
+In terms of getting to class, while some students are happy to walk 35+ minutes, the preferable alternative is taking one of the three available busses:

 93: arrives every 25 minutes
 13: arrives every 15 minutes